-The best coaches are not the ones who know how to give advice, they are the ones who know how to ask the right questions.
-So often we hear the phrase “the customer is always right” but frankly, it’s not true.
+The best coaches aren’t the ones who know how to give advice.
+They’re the ones who know how to ask the right questions.
+You often hear the phrase “the customer is always right,” but anyone who’s worked in a service business like personal training knows it’s not true.

-My point is not that the secret reason for every trainee to exercise is to have better sex although the science is pretty convincing:
+My point is not that the secret reason for every trainee to exercise is to have better sex, even though the science is pretty convincing:

 My point is that you need to get deeper.
 In my 5 step selling system linked below I advise you to ask “why” a minimum of 3 times.